marti-mcfly/nn-verification-configuration/README.md

 - an example for the configuration of the Venus verifier [1]
 - an example for the configuration of the MIPVerify verifier [2]

+In both cases, the considered network is an MNIST classifier designed for robustness taken from [3].

 # Usage

 ## Required tools: